 - Internet connection: Internet connectivity is necessary to perform updates and to download/use some features.

-Reverting a Windows 11 Upgrade
+Reverting Windows Upgrade

 DISM /Online /Set-OSUninstallWindow /Value:60